danielmacuare/code-samples/typer-cli/README.md

 - discover: This will discover all the network devices and saved them to a local Database.
 - add: This will add all the discovered devices from the local database into Netbox.
 You can also add a single device out of the DB into Netbox
-- show: This command will show devices available in Netbox and also devices discovered and available in the local database.
+- show: This command will show devices and subnets available in Netbox and the local database.
 - delete: will delete all-devices or a single device from netbox.

 We will call our main file and we will pass any of the 4 commands above.